LoreasClonen/Tram_SECSPEC/README.md

 Metro Netwerk
 ============

-This is the documentation, created with Doxygen, for Project Software Engineering: Metro Network.
+The documentation is created with doxygen comments.

 Usage
 -----